csci-1301/csci-1301.github.io/labs/ArrayBasics/readme.md

 # Exploring arrays

-For this exercise you will need an array to work with.
-Let's create one:
+For this part you will need an array to work with.
+Let's create a new one:

 - declare a `char` array of length $6$, name it `letters`
 - initialize the first 4 indices of `letters` with following values: `'a', 'b', 'c', 'd'`